Creating ConLangs to Probe the Metalinguistic Grammatical Knowledge of LLMs: Related work

-When people think of ConLangs, the first things that come to mind may be languages like Esperanto or Interlingua, which are artificial languages designed to be like natural languages, though with fewer of the grammatical complexities one often finds in real natural languages.
-ConLangs in this category were intended by their creators to serve as substitutes for naturally evolved languages.
+When people think of ConLangs, the first things that come to mind may be languages like Esperanto \cite{Zamenhof:1887} or Interlingua \cite{Gode:Blair:5191}, which are artificial languages designed to be like, and replace, natural languages, though with fewer of the grammatical complexities one often finds in real natural languages.
+One might also think of fantasy languages, such as the languages of Tolkien's Middle-earth like Elvish (Quenya) \cite{Tolkien:1968}, or Science Fiction `alien' languages like Klingon \cite{Okrand:85} or the Heptapod language from \textit{Arrival} \cite{Villeneuve:16}.
+Finally, there is a third category of languages that are supposed to be based on `logical' principles, such as LogLan or John Wilkins' `philosophical language' \citep{Wilkins:1668}.
+In {\IASC}, we are interested in discovering to what degree Large Language Models (LLMs) can help in the creation of ConLangs that are much like real human languages in their properties, but are not intended to replace naturally evolved languages.
+Thus the ConLangs created here fit more into the fantasy-SF theme.

-Or, second, one might think of fantasy languages, such as the languages of Tolkien's Middle Earth---Elvish (Quenya) or the language of Mordor.
-Again, these are artificial languages that nonetheless bear a strong resemblance to natural languages.\footnote{Quenya, for example, looks very Finno-Ugric---see \url{https://en.wikipedia.org/wiki/Finnish_influences_on_Tolkien}.}

-A third category are invented alien languages, such as Klingon or Vulcan from the Star Trek franchise, Na'vi from Avatar, and the Heptapod languages from Arrival, which, at least in principle, were designed to be somewhat unlike typical human languages in their construction \citep{Okrent:09}.

-Finally, there is a fourth category of languages that are supposed to be based on `logical' principles, such as LogLan or John Wilkins' `philosophical language' \citep{Wilkins:1668}.

-In this research, we are interested in discovering to what degree Large Language Models (LLMs) can help in the creation of ConLangs that are much like real human languages in their properties, but are not intended to replace naturally evolved languages.
-Thus the ConLangs created basically fit into the second notion of sketched above.